 It was natural for the cooperative spirit we encourage within batches to spread between batches once there started to be more of them.
 And once we realized that was happening, we started to encourage it by creating connections between new startups and more established alumni who could help them.

 One of the more successful alumni wrote:

-Two other alumni who've been particularly helpful are Sam Altman of Loopt and James Lindenbaum of Heroku.
-They are both extraordinarily knowledgeable about fundraising—more knowledgeable than me about many aspects of it—and they have helped lots of startups with tactical advice.
+One other alumni who's been particularly helpful is James Lindenbaum of Heroku.
+He is extraordinarily knowledgeable about fundraising—more knowledgeable than us about many aspects of it—and he has helped lots of startups with tactical advice.

-But now I'm thinking of all the other alumni who've helped lots of other startups, and feeling bad I can't list them all.
-There are so many, and most of what they do for one another I don't even hear about.
+We feel bad we can't list all the alumni who've helped lots of other startups.
+There are so many, and most of what they do for one another we don't even hear about.
 At this point the chain reaction has become self-sustaining.

 We in turn have focused increasingly on things we can do to help the alumni.
 The conferences we organize are one example.
 But since the biggest problem the alumni have is hiring, helping them with that has been our main focus, both in individual cases and through YC-wide projects like Work at a Startup, and Hacker News jobs page.